Death of Jeffrey Epstein: Initial incident and final weeks

 At 1:27 a.m. on July 23, 2019, Epstein was found semiconscious in his cell with injuries to his neck.
 Prison officials questioned his cellmate, multiple murder and drug conspiracy suspect Nicholas Tartaglione.
 He denied harming Epstein.
 An internal prison investigation cleared Tartaglione of any connection to the event.
 One unnamed source claimed Epstein told his lawyers Tartaglione had inflicted the injuries on him.
 Another unnamed source claimed Epstein staged the incident in order to be transferred.
 Spencer Kuvin, a lawyer who represented three of Epstein's alleged victims, said in July 2019, after Epstein's first apparent suicide attempt, that he believed it was an attack on his life, and that there was a high probability that he would be murdered in prison.

+CCTV footage released in July 2025 showing part of a common area within the Metropolitan Correctional Center where Epstein was being held.
+A minute is missing from the footage, where the clock jumps from 11:58:58 to 12:00:00.
+This was explained as a re-construction of footage, though this is unverified.

 As a result of the incident, Epstein was placed on suicide watch.
-He was held in an observation cell, surrounded by windows, where lights were left on and any devices that he could use to kill himself were not permitted.
+He was held in an observation cell surrounded by windows, where lights were left on and any devices that he could use to kill himself were not permitted.
 After six days, psychological staff removed Epstein from suicide watch following a psychiatric examination.
 He then returned to the Security Housing Unit (SHU), where he was to have a cellmate and be checked on every 30 minutes.

-A note written by Epstein was found in his cell after his death.
-In it, he complained about large bugs crawling on his body, guard Tova Noel giving him burnt food, and a guard intentionally locking him in a shower cell without clothes for an hour.
-(Note: This letter was written in ballpoint pen, despite the fact that no prisoners, especially those on suicide watch, were allowed to have one under jail protocol.)
+During his final days in his cell, Epstein allegedly wrote two notes.
+One said investigators had "FOUND NOTHING!!!" and that "It is a treat to be able to choose one's time to say goodbye"; a court made the note public in 2026.
+The other, released by 60 Minutes in 2020, included a complaint about large bugs crawling on his body, guard Tova Noel giving him burnt food, and a guard intentionally locking him in a shower cell without clothes for an hour.
+(Note: This letter was written in ballpoint pen.
+The pathologist hired by the Epstein family, Michael Baden, has suggested that Epstein would not have been allowed to have a ballpoint pen if prison staff had considered him suicidal.)
+Both notes contained the phrase "NO FUN" in all caps and underlined.

 On August 8, Epstein signed his last will and testament, witnessed by two attorneys who knew him.
 The will named two longtime employees as executors, and immediately gifted all his assets, and any assets remaining in his estate, to a trust.
+According to the New York Times, Epstein's estate was valued at around $600 million at the time of his death.